Margo Dean School of Ballet

 Prices above are per student per semester.
 Additional family members with equal or lower tuition receive a family discount of 10% discount off their tuition.

-*Monthly tuition installments are due by September 25, October 30, November 27 for the first semester except for September which is due upon registration and will be automatically charged to your credit card unless paid before due date.
-Second semester tuition is due the first weekday of the month.
+*Four monthly tuition installments are due.
+First installment due at enrollment, followed by due dates of September 22 , October 20, November 17 for the first semester and will be automatically charged to your credit card unless paid before due date.
+Second semester tuition is due the first Monday of the month January through April.
 There are four months in each semester.

-Single Class-$20.00 • Private Lesson-$40.00 per ½ hour, $75.00 per hour Semi-Private-$45.00 per person per hour Private and semi-private lessons payable in advance.
+Single Class (by permission only) $25.00 • Private Lesson-$45.00 per ½ hour, $85.00 per hour Semi-Private-$95.00 per hour.
+Private and semi-private lessons payable in advance.
 Please allow a 24 hour notice of any cancellation for private lessons.
 Any cancellation with less than a 24 hour notice will be obligated for payment for missed lesson.
 In case of unexpected last minute emergency or illness, same day cancellation may be allowed if notification is received by 9:00 am day of scheduled private, in which case 50% will be charged.

-Enrollment in the school is on a semester basis only.
-Students who withdraw before the end of the semester are still obligated for the full semester's tuition except in the case of serious illness or injury, to be verified by a doctor’s written confirmation that such condition would preclude student from continued activity along with a projected timeframe for recovery.
-There are no refunds, credits or transfers to another semester.
+Tuition: Enrollment in the school is on a semester basis only.
+Students who withdraw before the end of the semester are still obligated for the full semester's tuition except in the case of serious illness or injury, to be verified by a doctor’s written confirmation that such condition would preclude student from continued activity along with a projected time frame for recovery.
+If the student withdraws prior to end of a semester, parent is responsible for all payments until written notification is submitted and must be received prior to the first of the month.
+Tuition will still be due for the month that the withdrawal is submitted.
+There are no refunds of tuition, costume, or performance fees, nor credits or transfers to another semester.
 A $15.00 late fee will be added if a payment is more than two weeks late.
 An additional $15 will be added for each month thereafter that the outstanding balance remains unpaid.
 Tuition will be pro rated for students who begin mid-semester.

-Registration is by the following: Register online (see link above) or send first month’s tuition plus $40.00 REGISTRATION FEE ($20 for additional family members).
+Registration is by the following: Register online (see link above) or send first month’s tuition plus $50.00 REGISTRATION FEE ($25 for additional family members up to $80/family).
 Registration is on a first come, first served basis until classes are filled.
 Students who begin mid-semester will pay pro-rated tuition.
 Missed classes may be made up within the semester.

 Spring Performance

 A vital part of a student's dance training is stage experience.
-A year-end student performance will be presented at the Scott Theater at 2:00 and 6:30 pm on Saturday, May 4.
-Costume fee of $90 - $100 for the Spring performance will be due by November 13 and a performance fee of $95 will be due on March 18.
+A year-end student performance featuring ballet students in a story ballet will be presented at the on the stage at the Roundup Inn at 2:00 and 6:30 pm on Sunday, May 3 with dress rehearsal in the afternoon and evening of Saturday, May 2.
+Costume fee of $95 - $110 for the Spring performance will be due by November 11 and a performance fee of $115 will be due on February 16 which covers productions costs, additional rehearsals, and color souvenir program, a $25 value.
 Students in jazz classes will be charged an additional costume fee.
 Dancers in additional roles or ballets will also have an additional costume fee.
 Additional charges may be added for costumes that need additional work or are more costly.
-Additional rehearsals will be held on Saturdays beginning three Saturdays before the performance as well as a staging and dress rehearsal at the theater just prior to the performance day.
-There will be a Saturday prior to the performance for photos in costume at the studio.
+Additional rehearsals will be held on Saturdays beginning three Saturdays before the performance as well as a staging and a dress rehearsal at the theater just prior to the performance day.
+There will be a date to be scheduled prior to the performance for photos in costume at the studio.
 Selected students may also be invited to perform in Ballet Concerto performances at various times during the year.
+See balletconcerto.com for performance and season information.

 PRE-SCHOOL BALLET CLASSES